ldavid432/chat-cleanup/README.md

 ## Known Issues

 - Setting an indentation mode other than the default (`Message`) may shift multi-line messages to the right by one or two pixels
+- After hopping clan/gim broadcasts don't have a channel for a few seconds
+  - Unfortunately this seems to just be a Chat History plugin or maybe even Jagex bug where the channel is not populated until you actually reconnect to it
+  - I may look at fixing this as a new "feature" in the future, but it is not caused by the Clean Chat plugin